MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/whats-business-voice.md

 # Teams Phone guidance for small and medium businesses

 >[!NOTE]
-> Microsoft 365 Business Voice was Microsoft’s telephony service bundle for small and medium businesses, which included private branch exchange (PBX) features, a domestic calling plan, and Audio Conferencing.
+> Microsoft 365 Business Voice was Microsoft’s telephony service bundle for small and medium businesses, which included Private Branch Exchange (PBX) features, a domestic calling plan, and Audio Conferencing.
 However, Business Voice will be deprecated on March 1, 2022.
 >
-> For PBX features and PSTN connectivity for small and medium businesses, we recommend Teams Phone with Calling Plan, if it’s [available in your geographic area](/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).
-If Teams Phone with Calling Plan is not available in your region, see [Plan your Teams voice solution](/microsoftteams/cloud-voice-landing-page.md) to learn about other PSTN connectivity options.
+> For PBX features and PSTN connectivity for small and medium businesses, we recommend the Teams Phone with Calling Plan bundle, if it’s [available in your geographic area](/microsoftteams/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md).
+If the Teams Phone with Calling Plan bundle is not available in your region, see [Plan your Teams voice solution](/microsoftteams/cloud-voice-landing-page.md) to learn about other voice solutions.
 >
 > Unlike Business Voice, Teams Phone with Calling Plan doesn’t include Audio Conferencing capabilities.
+Audio Conferencing is now included in Microsoft 365 bundles.
 To learn about setting up Audio Conferencing for a small or medium business, see [Set up Audio Conferencing for small and medium businesses](/microsoftteams/audio-conferencing-smb.md).

-Microsoft Teams Phone with Calling Plan is Microsoft’s all-in-the-cloud solution that makes it easy for small and medium organizations (300 or fewer people) to turn Microsoft Teams into a powerful and flexible telephone system.
-Teams Phone with Calling Plan provides Private Branch Exchange (PBX) functionality and calls to the Public Switched Telephone Network (PSTN).
+The Microsoft Teams Phone with Calling Plan bundle is Microsoft’s all-in-the-cloud solution that makes it easy for small and medium organizations (300 or fewer people) to turn Microsoft Teams into a powerful and flexible telephone system.
+The Teams Phone with Calling Plan bundle provides Private Branch Exchange (PBX) functionality and calls to the Public Switched Telephone Network (PSTN).

-Set up both toll and toll-free numbers, call menus to help callers get to the right department, call queues for high-traffic phone numbers, and more.
+You can set up both toll and toll-free numbers, call menus to help callers get to the right department, call queues for high-traffic phone numbers, and more.
 You can even give people their own phone numbers so they can receive calls directly.

-Teams Phone with Calling Plan is available with the following Microsoft 365 subscriptions:
+This article covers the Teams Phone with Calling Plan bundle for small and medium businesses.

-- Microsoft 365 Business Basic
-- Microsoft 365 Business Standard
-- Microsoft 365 Business Premium
-- Microsoft 365 F1
-- Microsoft 365 F3
-- Office 365 F3
-- Microsoft and Office 365 Enterprise E1 or E3
-- Microsoft 365 and Office 365 Education A1 or A3
-- Microsoft 365 and Office 365 Government G1 or G3
-- Microsoft 365 Nonprofit Business Basic
-- Microsoft 365 Nonprofit Business Standard
-- Microsoft 365 and Office 365 Nonprofit E1 or E3
-- Microsoft 365 Teams Essentials
+- Learn about all your Microsoft voice solutions by reading [Plan your Teams voice solution](/microsoftteams/cloud-voice-landing-page.md).
+- To view all your PSTN connectivity options, see [PSTN connectivity options](/microsoftteams/pstn-connectivity.md).
+- For more information about subscriptions and licensing, see [Microsoft Teams add-on licenses](/microsoftteams/teams-add-on-licensing/microsoft-teams-add-on-licensing?tabs=small-business.md).

 >[!IMPORTANT]
 > Microsoft Teams and Teams Phone with Calling Plan only work when your users' mailboxes are located in Microsoft 365 (excluding Microsoft 365 Teams Essentials subscribers).
 They don't support mailboxes located on on-premises Exchange Server.